 Shrouded water turbines placed in deep water tidal currents show better potential for exploitation, though the associated civil works are more complicated, and several projects are under development.

 Power is available for only six to twelve hours per day depending on the ebb and flow of the tides.

 The maximum power output from a shrouded water turbine used in tidal energy applications is equal to the kinetic energy of the water impinging on the blades, similar to the “run of river” calculation above.
 Taking the efficiency η of the turbine and its installation into account, the maximum output power Pmax is given by

 where v is the velocity of the water flow and A is the swept area of the blades.

-A turbine one metre in diameter with a water current of one metre per second flowing through it would generate 0.4 kW of electricity assuming 100% efficiency.
-Similarly a 3 meter diameter turbine with a water current of 3 metres per second would produce 32 Kw of power.
+A turbine one meter in diameter with a water current of one meter per second flowing through it would generate 0.4 kW of electricity assuming 100% efficiency.
+Similarly, a 3-meter diameter turbine with a water current of 3 meters per second would produce 32 Kw of power.